Buca: Education

-Dokuz Eylül University, one of the two larger universities in İzmir, has its newly built main campus located in Buca, in the locality called Tınaztepe.
-While the university has dependencies scattered all over İzmir, it is largely associated with Buca, in the same way as the other large university, Ege University, is associated with Bornova.
+Dokuz Eylül University, one of the two larger universities in İzmir, has its main campus located in Buca, in the locality called Tınaztepe (built from 1997 onwards).
+While the university has dependencies scattered all over İzmir, it is largely associated with Buca; in the same way as the other large university, Ege University, is associated with Bornova.

+A private university, İzmir Tınaztepe University is also located in Buca, unrelated to Dokuz Eylul University despite being in the near vicinity.

+Healthcare

+Public healthcare needs of the district is primarily provided by Buca Seyfi Demirsoy Hospital and its maternity hospital, affiliated to İzmir Democracy University Medical School.
+Izmir Tınaztepe University operates Tınaztepe Hospital and Buca Medical Center, as well as a dental hospital.
+A public dental hospital in the district is under construction.

 Hippodrome

 The hippodrome of İzmir is located in Buca, in the quarter named Şirinyer along the road to İzmir metropolitan center, and the hippodrome is known under the name of this quarter (as Şirinyer Hipodromu). Şirinyer area used to be called Kızılçullu, in reference to a legend according to which Tamerlane would have established his headquarters here during his 1402 siege of İzmir ("Kızılçullu" meaning "red horseclothes"), and Buca's Levantine population, who owned orchards and vineyards here, had named the area under the no less assumptive name of Paradiso.

+Transportation

+Rail transportation needs are provided by three İZBAN stations located on the İzmir–Eğirdir railway, passing through the far-western edge of Buca: Şirinyer, Koşu, and İnkılap.
+There is currently a İzmir Metro line -the Buca Metro- under construction, most of which is located inside the district boundaries.
+The new line is expected to replace most of the ESHOT bus lines originating from Tınaztepe and Şirinyer depots.

 Notable people

 Çevik Bir, the retired Turkish general who was the force commander of during the United Nations' Operation Restore Hope in Somalia and an influential figure in Turkey's politics and diplomacy in the 1990s, is from Buca and a public square is named after him.

 The Swedish naturalist Fredrik Hasselquist (1722–1752) died in Buca.